dont-fund-this/jam/.considerate.thirds/more.md

 then they replace some or all wheels. a nail thats sticking up gets pounded

-asking for a conversation in some parts of the world looks differnt than others. learn how to ask. jail is not rad. worst marriot ever. you do not want to get put in the quiet room.
-0 stars.  would not recommend.
-[nobody-likes-the-quiet-room]
-[dont-get-put-in-the-quiet-room]

 please dont shame me
 - a 34kg woman checking my and another ego at the door. firmly.
 - then they gentle/savage took like 100kg of baggage, politely.